Avian Flu Guidance

 National Avian Influenza Prevention Zone - current requirements

-Following a confirmed case of Bird Flu near March on 31 October, DEFRA and the Animal and Plant Health Agency have put in place a 3km Captive Bird (Monitoring) Controlled Zone around the affected site.
-The disease control zone imposes certain legal obligations and restrictions on all bird keepers, whether they are commercial keepers or have a back yard flock.
-Those who keep birds within the zone should familiarise themselves with the full requirements within the Order at gov.uk Bird flu: near March, Fenland, Cambridgeshire (2022) - GOV.UK (www.gov.uk)
+Following a confirmed case of Bird Flu near March on 31 October, DEFRA and the Animal and Plant Health Agency put in place a 3km Captive Bird (Monitoring) Controlled Zone around the affected site.
+The disease control zone imposed certain legal obligations and restrictions on all bird keepers, whether they were commercial keepers or had a back yard flock.
+Subsequently all birds on site were culled and the zone remained in place until 26 February when the APHA had successfully completed their disease control activities and surveillance.

 Be aware of the symptoms of Bird Flu and check your birds regularly for these.
 Advice on symptoms and how to report concerns is on the GOV.UK website.